Norfolk and Western 611: Background

-After the outbreak of World War II, the Norfolk and Western Railway's mechanical engineering team developed a new locomotive, the streamlined class J 4-8-4 Northern, to handle rising mainline passenger traffic over the Blue Ridge Mountains, especially on steep grades in Virginia and West Virginia.
+Before the U.S. entered World War II, the Norfolk and Western Railway's mechanical engineering team developed a new locomotive, the streamlined class J 4-8-4 Northern, to handle rising mainline passenger traffic over the Blue Ridge Mountains, especially on steep grades in Virginia and West Virginia.
 The N&W built five locomotives, Nos.
 600-604, at the Roanoke (East End) Shops in Roanoke, Virginia, in 1941 and 1942.
-They were painted black with a Tuscan red stripe wrapped with golden yellow linings and letterings.
+They were painted black with a Tuscan red stripe wrapped with dulux gold linings and letterings.
 The next batch, Nos.
 605-610, were built in 1943 without streamlined casings due to wartime restrictions; these were classified as J1s.
 A year later, the J1s were refitted with the casings and reclassified as Js.

 The class Js were the most powerful 4-8-4 passenger steam locomotives ever built, with 70 in driving wheels, 80000 lbf of tractive effort, and an operating boiler pressure of 300 psi.
 (Note: The first 11 class J locomotives initially produced 275 psi, which provided 733000 lbf of tractive effort.
 Their boiler pressure was raised to 300 psi in late 1945 to operate more efficiently.)
 They had Timken roller bearings on all axles, including the tender axles, which enabled a smooth run and quicker acceleration and allowed them to be moved by four people with a rope.
 Their 22D-type tenders hold 35 ST of coal and 20000 gal of water.
 (Note: The first 11 class J locomotives' tenders originally hold 26 ST of coal and 22000 gal of water.
 In the mid-1940s, they were later changed to 35 ST and 20000 gal, respectively due to multiple water stops on the N&W mainline.)
 They consumed 6.5 ST of coal and 11860 gal of water per hour.
 The locomotives were equipped with a Hancock long-bell 3-chime "steamboat" whistle.